 A museum that has been on my list to visit for some time is the Museum of the Order of St John in Clerkenwell, partly as my sister and brother-in-law have been very involved with St John Ambulance over the years.
 The museum has been working on a project with cadets from St John Ambulance to create a digital learning resource based on Veronica Nisbet’s experience as a nurse in the First World War.
 The museum has also described its experience using the orphan works scheme in a case study for the IPO.

 I was really happy to be invited to the museum for their launch event.
 I had a chance to chat to some of the cadets who were brimming with enthusiasm about the project.
 I even met some of the members of Veronica Nisbet’s family, who have shared their personal recollections to help the cadets get a better idea of this lively character.

 It’s great to see orphan works being used to help a new generation understand the historical context of St John Ambulance; a really innovative solution.

 Orphan works and family history

-And for me, late summer and autumn is marked by the return of Who Do You Think You Are? on BBC1.
+I always enjoy the return of Who Do You Think You Are? on BBC1.
+The roadshow is currently on at the NEC Birmingham, 6-8 April.
 Some of the family stories of the celebrities are remarkable.
 Carrying out your own family research can result in you unearthing orphan works.
-We featured a blog on orphan works and family history back in March, which explains some of the issues around family archives.
+We previously featured a blog on orphan works and family history , which explains some of the issues around family archives.

 One of these days, I hope to get round to making a bit more of my own family’s story and maybe I will get the chance to get a licence to copy some orphan works in the process.
 My Dad is also really keen on family history, so I was delighted when he recently discovered that my four times great-grandfather, Peter Burn, lived just a couple of streets away from the IPO’s office in London.
 It’s a small, intellectual property and orphan works filled world, after all!